-Is the decision one which Rule 14.7 of the Scrutiny Procedure Rules apply?

-Yes

-Key Decision:

-A matter which affects two or more wards, or has significant financial implications
+Is the decision one which Rule 14.7 of the Scrutiny Procedure Rules apply? i.e. is the report exempt from being called in due to urgency (in consultation with C&I chairman) Yes No Key Decision: A matter which affects two or more wards, or has significant financial implications Yes No

-Yes

-No